 Petite Blythe is smaller in comparison to the normal Blythe.
-Being 11.2 cm tall, it has a bendable body and moveable eyelids.
-However, there are newer versions of Petite Blythe available in the market; these new features include the tip to system that allows you to actually change the dolls shoes!
+Being 4 inched tall (10 cm), it has a bendable body and moveable eyelids.
+However, there are newer versions of Petite Blythe available in the market.

-The price varies for Blythe dolls.
-The retail price for the normal dolls is around USD$60 going upwards to USD$6000 dollars for the limited edition of Neo Blythe.
+The price varies for Petite Blythe dolls.
+The retail price for the normal Petite dolls is around USD$60 going upwards to USD$3000 dollars for the limited edition of Petite Blythe.

 • A brunette with bangs